Conal O'Brien

-Conal O'Brien (born July 18, 1956) has worked as an American television director for nearly 30 years, and is a graduate of Carnegie Mellon University.
-He is the author of Birth of the Angel: The COVID Murders Mystery: Book One of Two published in February, 2021.
-And, Death of Television: The COVID Murders Mystery: Book Two of Two published in November, 2022.
+Conal O'Brien (born July 18, 1956) has worked as an American television director for over 30 years, and is a graduate of Carnegie Mellon University.
+He is the author of the Bookbinder Mysteries Series: Book One: 'Birth of the Angel, Book Two: Death of Television, and Book Three: What Ever Happened to Anna Canneli? published in 2026.

 His father, Vince O'Brien, appeared in several soap operas, in addition to roles in films, such as Annie Hall, as well as playing the "Shell Answer Man".